-The validation step consists in verifying that the documentation is conform to the different points of the charter.
+The validation step consists of verifying that the documentation conforms to the different points of the charter.

-As of today, there are almost 1000 versions of 541 different musical works documented in Sidney ; 117 versions are valid.
+As of today, there are almost 1000 versions of 550 different musical works documented in Sidney ; 122 versions are valid.

 Each valid work documentation in Sidney contains detailed written instructions (in English) on how to perform the piece.